+Summary:

+Rapporteur has updated the figure based on companies’ comments.
+Considering the figure is only used as reference for further discussion, Rapporteur will not add any proposals for it.

 During online discussion and offline discussion, companies already explained the Pros/Cons of each option.
 Rapporteur try to summarize them as below: